ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 A few hours later, Brent set off down Hero's driveway with a luxury duffel bag containing Helsa's body.
-He had wrapped up the body in a garbage bag, worried that the dog's bowel's might leak.
+He had wrapped up the body in a garbage bag, worried that the dog's bowels might leak.

-It was only about a mile to the MRT station, but Brent realized it was going to be a struggle.
+It was only about two miles to the MRT station, but Brent realized it was going to be a struggle.
 The bag was heavy against his thighs.

 He was starting to think about hitchhiking when a blue, three-wheeled truck pulled over in front of him, honking unnecessarily.